react-native-community/react-native-template-typescript/README.md

 ## :hearts: Contributing

 Contributions are of course very welcome.
 Please try to stay consistent with the other files I've created.

+### Donations

+I created this project in my spare time because I enjoy coding.
+Of course you can support me by [buying me a coffee](https://www.paypal.me/emin93) if you wish. :coffee: :relieved: